CLeARoboticsLab/ros_sockets/README.md

 - `tracker_name`: name that is assigned to the tracker using [vrpn_client_ros](http://wiki.ros.org/vrpn_client_ros).
 The pose and twist topics that will be subscribed to will be `/<tracker_name>/pose` and `/<tracker_name>/twist`.

-- `max_update_frequency`: maximum rate in Hz to stream data to the selected `ip_address` and `port`.
-The rate will be the lesser of the rate the topics are published at and the rate selected by this parameter.

-- `ip_address`: IP address that the node will stream data to.
-Must be formatted as `###.###.###.###`

-- `port`: UDP port the node will stream data to.
-This must be an integer between 1024 and 65535 and match the port that an external controller will listen on.
+- `port`: TCP port the node will listen on.
+This must be an integer between 1024 and 65535 and match the port that control commands are being sent to.
 It is recommended to select a port around 40000 to 60000.

 #### Launching the node